luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

 Compile MyriadX blob
 ********************

-To receive MyriadX blob, the network has to be already in OpenVINO IR format (consisting of :code:`.xml` and :code:`.bin` files) that will be used for compilation.
+To receive a MyriadX blob, the network has to be already in OpenVINO IR format (consisting of :code:`.xml` and :code:`.bin` files) that will be used for compilation.
 We won't focus here on how to obtain this representation for your model, but be sure to check `official OpenVINO conversion guide <https://docs.openvinotoolkit.org/latest/openvino_docs_MO_DG_prepare_model_convert_model_Converting_Model.html>`__.